DawidStachowiak/Currency-calculator/README.md

 GITHUB (https://dawidstachowiak.github.io/Currency-calculator/)
 ### My project in YOUCODE

 This is my work done in the YOUCODE course.
-Simple currency calculator
+Using the calculator you can convert currencies that are given in the selection field

 **How to use**